SM City Olongapo Central

 SM City Olongapo Central is a shopping mall owned and operated by SM Prime Holdings, the largest mall owner and operator in the Philippines.
-It is the second SM Supermall in Zambales and the second SM Supermall in Olongapo City after SM City Olongapo Downtown.
+It is the second SM Supermall in Zambales and the second SM Supermall in Olongapo after SM City Olongapo Downtown.
 It is the largest SM Mall in Zambales in terms of floor area, with 72,940 m2.

-SM City Olongapo Central Complex
+Mall complex

-Mall Building
+Mall building

-SM City Olongapo Central anchor stores are SM Supermarket, The SM Store, SM Appliances, Ace Hardware, Banco de Oro, Chinabank, Our Home, Surplus, Uniqlo, Miniso, National Book Store, Watsons, Sports Central, Cyberzone and SM Foodcourt.
-It also features 6 state-of-the-art digital cinemas equipped with advanced laser projection system and high-end spectator seats with comfortable Opus chairs from world-class spectator seats manufacturer Ferco Seating.
+SM City Olongapo Central anchor stores are SM Supermarket, SM Store, SM Appliance Center, Ace Hardware, BDO, Chinabank, Our Home, Surplus, Uniqlo, Miniso, National Book Store, Watsons, Sports Central, Cyberzone, Wellness Zone and SM Foodcourt.
+It also features 6 cinemas.

 Car Park and SMX Convention Center

 Car Park Building has a three-level parking lot.
 The building is connected to the main mall.